 We publish provisional numbers of bankruptcies, debt agreements and personal insolvency agreements on a quarterly basis.

 Provisional personal insolvency statistics for the financial year are released at the same time as the June quarter statistics each year.

 Every debtor who becomes bankrupt or proposes a debt agreement or personal insolvency agreement is required to lodge a completed statement of affairs form with AFSA.
 The provisional personal insolvency statistics are generally sourced from this form.

 When a bankruptcy is the result of a sequestration order, there may be a delay before the bankrupt lodges a statement of affairs.
 When this occurs, we record the details supplied by the court, including the address of the bankrupt.
 We update the record with information supplied by the bankrupt when the statement of affairs is lodged.
 Bankruptcies resulting from sequestration orders accounted for 10% of bankruptcies in 2011–12.
 We do not revise the provisional personal insolvency statistics with this updated data.

 The provisional personal insolvency statistics report on the number of new proceedings administered under the Bankruptcy Act 1966 as follows:

-- Bankruptcies (Parts IV and XI of the Bankruptcy Act 1966): number of new debtors petitions, creditors petitions and Part XI deceased estate bankruptcy administrations which have occurred in the reporting period.
+- Bankruptcies (Parts IV and XI of the Bankruptcy Act 1966): number of new debtors petitions, sequestration orders and Part XI deceased estate bankruptcy administrations which have occurred in the reporting period.

 - Debt agreements (Part IX of the Bankruptcy Act 1966): number of new debt agreements which have been accepted by creditors in the reporting period.